andre-gcosta/andre-gcosta/readme.md

 I´m André <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

 I live in Cocal do Sul, Santa Catarina.
-Currently, I am navigating the JavaScript full-stack path as I embark on my journey to work as a web developer.
-My goal is to address real-world issues by crafting websites and applications that enhance people's lives.
-I possess a natural curiosity about how and why things operate, and I am consistently eager to expand my knowledge.
+My goal is to bring, acting on Software Development, projects and solutions by crafting websites and applications that enhance people's lives.
+I a naturaly curious person, and I have interests on absorve knowledgement from many areas.
+Currently, I am working on web development projects on JavaScript using technologies like Node.js, React, and also Typescript.
+I also worked on projects using like computer vision and automation, with Python.
 Feel free to explore some of my ongoing projects:

 # Tech Stack
 <div align = center"><br>